-PreRegistration is required of all new and continuing students.
-(Dates and deadlines are listed on the Academic Calendar).
-Prior to registering, students are required to meet with their academic advisors to discuss their current status and course selection, per their degree schedule.
+Prior to registering, students are required to meet with their academic advisors to discuss their current status and course selection per their degree schedule.
 The advisor and student make the best choices, given the student's interests and career path.
-Students should complete the process within two weeks of preregistration opening.
+Students should complete the process by the deadline noted on the academic calendar.
 Meeting the deadline helps to ensure disbursement of financial aid and secure enrollment for electives.